How to Valet Your Car at Home

 Once you have cleaned the exterior of your car and it’s completely dry, applying wax will add a layer of gloss and shine to your paintwork, keeping your car looking sparkling clean all year round.

 - Choosing a wax – First of all, you will need to decide on which wax to use.
 Ideally, the ones containing genuine carnauba prove the best results.
-If you’re unsure of which wax to use, take a look a look at these car wax reviews.

 - Identify how you want to apply the wax – We recommend using a foam applicator as it allows you to spread the wax evenly and achieve a very thin layer.
 If you’re using carnauba car wax, less is more.
 By using less it will reduce the cure time and makes it easier when you’re removing the remaining wax residue.
 Click here to find out how you can get the best results with carnauba wax.